Validity and Power of Heavy-Tailed Combination Tests under Asymptotic Dependence: Multivariate Regularly Varying Copula

 \subsection{Asymptotic dependence structure}

-We now discuss the asymptotic dependence structure in the upper tail for random variables $(1-P_1, \dots, 1-P_n)$ with an MRV copula, which is characterized by the stable tail dependence function $\ell$, or equivalently, by the limiting copula $C^*$ or the spectral measure $H^*$.
-These presentations capture how extreme events co-occur across components of a multivariate distribution, and thus can characterize the dependence structure of p-values when they are close to zero.
+We now study the strength of asymptotic dependence in the upper tail for random variables $(1 - P_1, \dots, 1 - P_n)$, the transformed p-values, under the assumption that their copula is an MRV copula.
+This dependence is characterized by the stable tail dependence function $\ell$, or equivalently by the limiting copula $C^*$ or the spectral measure $H^*$ introduced in the previous subsection.
+These representations describe how joint tail events occur across components, and thus quantify the strength of dependence among p-values when they are close to zero.

-An important special case is \emph{asymptotic independence}.
-Intuitively, this condition implies that extreme events in different components of a random vector occur independently at the upper limit.
+Within the MRV copula framework, an important benchmark for weak dependence is \emph{asymptotic independence}.
+Intuitively, this condition means that the joint occurrence of extreme events across components becomes negligible in the upper tail.
 Formally, it is defined as follows:

 \begin{defn}[Asymptotic independence] A random vector $\mathbf{Z}=(Z_1,\dots,Z_n)$ with continuous marginals is called \emph{asymptotically independent} if its copula is MRV and its limiting copula $C^*$ satisfies